 Planning holiday travel?
-Don't forget to plan around your petsBy: Laura Newell, Features Editor
+Don't forget to plan around your petsBy: Laura Newell, Of the Telegraph

 As the holiday season approaches, many are preparing to travel or accommodating visiting friends and family.